jab/bidict/docs/extending.rst

    >>> b                                     # now b only has one item!
    YoloBidict({'one': 2})

-As covered in :ref:`basic-usage:Key and Value Duplication`, setting an existing key to the value of a different existing item causes both existing items to quietly collapse into a single new item.
+As covered in :ref:`basic-usage:collapsing overwrites`, setting an existing key to the value of a different existing item causes both existing items to quietly collapse into a single new item.